cesar-douady/open-lmake/doc/src/critical_deps.md

 The question of critical deps is a performance only question.
 Semantically, whether a dep is critical or not has no impact on the content of the files built by open-lmake.

-During dependency analysis, when a dep (call it `dep1`) has been used and turns out to be out-of-date, open-lmake must choose between 2 strategies regarding the deps that follow:
+During dep analysis, when a dep (call it `dep1`) has been used and turns out to be out-of-date, open-lmake must choose between 2 strategies regarding the deps that follow:

 - One possibility is to anticipate that the modification of `dep1` has no impact on the list of following deps.
-  With such an anticipation, open-lmake will keep the following deps, i.e. when ensuring that deps are up-to-date before launching a job, open-lmake will launch all necessary jobs to rebuild all dependencies in parallel, even if the deps have been explicitly declared parallel.
+  With such an anticipation, open-lmake will keep the following deps, i.e. when ensuring that deps are up-to-date before launching a job, open-lmake will launch all necessary jobs to rebuild all deps in parallel, even if the deps have been explicitly declared parallel.
 - Another possivility is to anticipate that such a modification of `dep1` will drastically change the list of following deps.
   With such an anticipation, as soone as open-lmake sees a modified dep, it will stop its analysis as the following deps, acquired with an out-of-date content of `dep1` is meaningless.